garrett/firefox-theme-frame/README.md

 To test running things for the first time, do a `git clean -ffxd` to remove extra files.

+## Develop

+To customize this theme further, make sure you open up devtools in the browser toolbox mode.
+This has been enabled in `user.js` already.
+To activate it, use the keyboard combo `Shift`+`Ctrl`+`Alt`+`i`.
+(Yes, it's really this many keys.)
+Then, you can use the picker icon (next to the inspector tab) to select a part of the Firefox UI, which is made up of HTML + CSS.

 ## License
 Released under the public domain (CC0).
 Do with it as you wish.